 In JJA the satisfactory models again had smaller areas of bias (>3K) around coastal regions, but these were not widespread (Fig. A3).
-The unsatisfactory models had larger regions with a substantial cold bias, often with regions <0°C, that indicate over-estimation of the summer ice extent (e. g.
 Models flagged as satisfactory also had SST RMSE in the SPG and GS regions that were less than the ensemble mean error.
-Although the model errors in the SPG ans GS are satisfactory there is a cold bias in the SSTs in the Norwegian and Barents Sea in the FGOALS-g3 (and GISS-E2-1-G, NorCPM1).
-The models that were excluded show a more severe cold bias, with in some cases sea-ice estimated near European land regions (e. g.) model.
-In the FGOALS-g3), model there is also an excess in the sea ice extent in the Barents region.
+Although the model errors in the SPG ans GS are satisfactory there is a cold bias in the SSTs in the Norwegian and Barents Sea in the FGOALS-g3 (and GISS-E2-1-G) model.
+In the FGOALS-g3 model there is also an excess in the sea ice extent in the Barents region.
 While the SST assessment has been focused on the NA SST region it is noted that biases in this region are also important for the European climate.
 These biases are captured in the model classification for temperature bias (which includes near surface temperature bias over the ocean).